 Your contribution to the Wharton community could be in the classroom, clubs, or within small group projects.
 You might bring your experiences launching a new product to your marketing case studies.
 Maybe you will lend creative ideas to your learning team as you prepare a research project because you have demonstrated creativity in your past accomplishments.

 Or you might contribute to the Media and Entertainment Club by leading a career trek or bringing a new speaker to campus because you have connections from a prior career experience.
-Think about what you have learned in your career and in prior academics that may help those around you at Wharton.
+Brainstorm anything learned in your career or undergrad that could help your classmates at Wharton.

 Required Essay for all Reapplicants: Please use this space to share with the Admissions Committee how you have reflected and grown since your previous application and discuss any relevant updates to your candidacy (e.g., changes in your professional life, additional coursework, and extracurricular/volunteer engagements).
 (250 words)